0cjs/sedoc/8bit/pc-8001/floppy.md

   on and a program to analyze/convert both BASIC and CP/M disk formats.

+Also see [floppyif](floppyif.md) for information on the interface between disk drive units and the computer.

 The double-sided double-density format is 40 tracks per side, 16 sectors per track and 256 bytes per sector for a total of 320 KB of raw storage.